Position: Associate Director

 - Collaborate with the ED to create, adjust and refine budgets.

-- Collaborate with ED in managing organizational finances and nonprofit administration, as needed to ensure good governance and financial accountability.
+- Collaborate with ED in nonprofit administration and management, as needed to ensure good governance and financial accountability.

-- Work closely with the Executive Director, Development and Program Manager, Board of Directors and volunteers to achieve fundraising goals.
+- Work closely with PTR Staff, Board of Directors and volunteers to motivate involvement and achieve fundraising goals.

-- Inform PTR’s fundraising strategy and work with the ED and Development and Program Manager ensure funding targets are met.
+- Inform PTR’s fundraising strategy and work with the ED and Program Coordinator to ensure funding targets are met.

 - Meet prospective donors and supporters on a continual basis to establish effective communications with them.

-- Grow a major gifts program including identification, cultivation and solicitation of major donors.
+- Develop a major gifts program including identification, cultivation and solicitation of major donors.